 Ford GT History

-Ford is an American car company, founded in 1903 by Henry Ford.
+Ford is one of the premier American car companies, founded in 1903 by Henry Ford.
 When it comes to sports cars, the GT represents Ford.
 The GT40 is the only American car to win the 24 Hours of Le Mans race and even won four times in the 1960s.
 Borro takes a look at where the Ford GT is today.

 Before you get your hopes up, this car is already sold out for 2017.
 Let’s find out why…